Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 2. Eat Extra Protein

 Proteins are the building blocks of hair and constitute about 95% of the hair structure.
 Your diet can significantly impact hair growth and its strength if you include protein-rich foods like eggs, lean meats, fish, dairy products, legumes, nuts, and seeds in your diet.
-Adding these foods to your meals can support strong and resilient hair, reducing shedding in the process.
+Adding protein to your meals can support strong and resilient hair, reducing hair shedding.

 3. Zinc